maplebird/greetings_src/README.md

 ### Unit tests

-Need Python with requests, json, sys, argparse modules installed
+Need Python 2.7 with argparse module installed

 To run unit tests, build project as normal and start the server